A woman on a sofa with a laptop open viewing a cognitive map

 What are Cognitive Maps?

 Cognitive maps are visualizations of user mental models.
-They describe how they perceive things and their expectations of them.
+They describe how users perceive things and their expectations of them.
 They typically contain concepts, ideas or facets of the product that users connect with and how they relate to them.

-Cognitive map is a broad term that embraces many types of visualizations of mental models.
-They are incredibly versatile as there are no rules or rigid formats.
-Designers and researchers create and analyze cognitive maps to understand user’s line of thinking, to uncover frustration points, confusion and spots for potential optimization.
+“Cognitive map” is a broad term that embraces many types of visualizations of mental models.
+These research tools are incredibly versatile as there are no rules or rigid formats.
+Designers and researchers create and analyze cognitive maps to understand a user’s line of thinking, to uncover frustration points, confusion and spots for potential optimization.
 If you design in line with the user’s mental model, you can make your products more intuitive for them.

 Show Hide video transcript